Commensurability of lattices in right-angled buildings: Introduction

 We utilize a number of well known structures on the right-angled building $\Delta$, many of which originate from the classical theory of Tits buildings.
 For example, $\Delta$ is divided into a number of finite convex subcomplexes called \emph{chambers} (Definition \ref{defn:building}), and $\G$ acts simply transitively on the set of chambers.
 Each vertex of $\Delta$ also has an associated \emph{rank} (Definition \ref{defn:rank}).
 The cubical automorphism group $\Aut(\Delta)$ might not preserve chambers or rank, but we show that the subgroup $\Aut_{\rk}(\Delta)$ of rank-preserving automorphisms does preserve the chamber structure, along with a number of other structures (Proposition \ref{prop:preserved}), and we show that $\Aut_{\rk}(\Delta)$ has finite index in $\Aut(\Delta)$ (Proposition \ref{prop:finiteindex}).
 Most of our arguments involve these structures, so we always work with $\Aut_{\rk}(\Delta)$ instead of $\Aut(\Delta)$.

 Another key definition in our argument is the notion of \emph{typed atlas} (Definition \ref{defn:typedatlas}), which can be thought of as a way of decorating $\Delta$ to make it more rigid.
 We show that $\Aut_{\rk}(\Delta)$ acts transitively on the set of typed atlases, and that the stabilizer of each typed atlas is a uniform lattice in $\Aut_{\rk}(\Delta)$ (Proposition \ref{prop:typedatlas}).
 Haglund has a similar argument involving atlases rather than typed atlases \cite[Proposition 6.5]{Haglund06}.
 The ``if'' direction of Theorem \ref{thm:Delta} then reduces to finding a pair of typed atlases that are (virtually) preserved by $\La$ and $\G$ respectively.
+Finding such (typed) atlases is almost immediate if one works with lattices in the type-preserving automorphism group of $\Delta$, which is the setting considered by Haglund \cite{Haglund06}, but it is much harder in our setting.

-Constructing a typed atlas that is preserved by $\G$ is relatively easy, but finding one that is virtually preserved by $\La$ requires more work.
+Constructing a typed atlas that is preserved by $\G$ is relatively easy, but finding one that is virtually preserved by $\La$ requires considerable work.
 We first build a groupoid that consists of one cubical isomorphism between each pair of chambers in $\Delta$.
 This groupoid must satisfy several other properties, including being invariant under the action of some finite-index subgroup $\La'<\La$.
 We then construct a typed atlas by specifying some decorations on a single chamber $C$ and transporting these decorations to all other chambers using the groupoid.
 This typed atlas may not be preserved by $\La$ or even $\La'$, but it will be preserved by the kernel of a certain holonomy map $\Upsilon:\La'\to\Aut(C)$, where $\Upsilon(\lambda)$ is defined by mapping $C$ onto another chamber using $\lambda$ and then mapping back to $C$ using the groupoid (Lemma \ref{lem:Latypedatlas}).